Vordingborg: History

+It is uncertain when the oldest castle was built on the castle hill in Vordingborg, but King Valdemar the Great built a castle on the site in 1157.
+From Valdemar the Great's founding of the castle until King Valdemar Atterdag's death in 1375, the kings often stayed at the castle and Vordingborg was at the center of Denmark's foreign policy.
+King Valdemar the Great died at his castle in Worthing in 1182.

+The town of Vordingborg itself probably emerged at the beginning of the 12th century, but only gained significant importance with the construction of the castle.
+In 1415, during the reign of Eric of Pomerania, Vordingborg was given the status of a market town.

 Geography

 Vordingborg is situated 37 km from Nykøbing Falster, roughly 50 km from Gedser, and roughly 100 km from Copenhagen and Odense.
 The town is situated on the island of Zealand and is linked to the island of Falster with Farø Bridges and Storstrøm Bridge.

 Economy

 Vordingborg Municipality is home to 9,500 jobs.
 Companies headquartered in Vordingborg include Vordingborg Køkkener, a kitchen manufacturer.
 Udbetaling Danmark, a public institution under ARP, has one of its five regional centres in the town.